JJChenCharly/OrthoSLC/README.md

 Simply speaking, when you have really larger amount of genomes and not enough memory (e.g., more than 1000 genomes and less than 100 GB memory) <br>

 The output of BLAST for 1000 genomes can reach 150 GB in size, and if the bin level is set to 10, there will be 10 bins to evenly distribute the data.
 On average, each bin will contain 1.5 GB of data, which may be too memory-intensive to process in step 6 (where requires approximately 1.5 GB of memory per bin).
 However, if the number of bins is increased to 1000, the size of each bin will be reduced to between 100-200 MB, which then facilitate step 7 parallelization.

+<font color="red"><b>No lock mode:</b></font><br>
+we provide **no lock mode** in all steps that apply hash binning to speed up the process.
+We allow users to turn off mutex lock which is to safely write into files when multi-threading.
+In ours tests, program can generate files without data corruption when multi-threading with no lock (data corruption were rarely observed, the possiblity of data corruption may vary between computation platform).

 ## Step 7 Filtering and binning